JCP Partners asks Dine Brands to spin off IHOP in shareholder proposal

-BOSTON, April 2 (Reuters) - Activist investment firm JCP Investment Partnership is urging Dine Brands Global Inc to spin off its IHOP pancake house restaurant chain at a time restaurants have largely been ordered to shut in order to help slow the spread of the coronavirus.
+BOSTON (Reuters) - Activist investment firm JCP Investment Partnership is urging Dine Brands Global Inc (DIN.N) to spin off its IHOP pancake house restaurant chain at a time restaurants have largely been ordered to shut in order to help slow the spread of the coronavirus.

 The Houston-based investment firm told the Glendale, California-based company that its two chains - IHOP and Applebee’s Grill & Bar - do not fit together and IHOP should be turned into a standalone company.